robinbenitezmora/ToDoList-Webpack/README.md

 `code .`

 In order to visualize the project in your browser either open the index.html file directly from the file explorer or consider using a [live server for development ](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

-The current version you can check it in your machine by means of the following url: [To Do List ](https://robinbenitezmora.github.io/ToDoList-Webpack/)

 ## Authors